Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a drop of blood)
 **Duration:** Concentration, up to 1 minute

-Up to three creatures of your choice that you can see within range must make Charisma saving throws.
-Whenever a target that fails this saving throw makes an attack roll or a saving throw before the spell ends, the target must roll a d4 and subtract the number rolled from the attack roll or saving throw.
+Up to three creatures of your choice that you can see within range must make Charisma Saving Throws.
+Whenever a target that fails this Saving Throw makes an attack roll or a Saving Throw before the spell ends, the target must roll a d4 and subtract the number rolled from the attack roll or Saving Throw.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, you can target one additional creature for each slot level above 1st.